cornyyumi/polaroid-pictures/README.md

-# cards-js
-Simple JS project
+Simple html/css to show images as polaroid pictures